autodesk-platform-services/aps-acc.sheet.manager/README.md

 Install the required packages using `npm install`.

-**Environment environment**
+**Environment**

-Set the enviroment variables with your client ID & secret and finally start it.
+Set the environment variables with your client ID & secret and finally start it.
 Via command line, navigate to the folder where this repository was cloned and use the following:

 Mac OSX/Linux (Terminal)